zombiestruck/Houdini-Register/README.md

 # Requirements

-Well first of all, you need nodeJS.

-Then just execute `npm install` to install the dependencies all at once.
+Just execute `npm install` to install the dependencies all at once.

     "bcrypt": "^3.0.6",
     "colors": "^1.3.3",